top of page

 5 / Can I put a Park Model on my land?

-Probably not!
+It pays to do your homework.
+Your land or lot must be zoned for either a mobile home or RV.
 Sadly, Park Model RVs fall victim to the HOA and deed restriction rules intended to keep manufactured homes and RVs out of neighborhoods.
 We have seen very few situations in which smaller pieces of land with decent utility access in decent neighborhoods are unrestricted enough to allow these units.
 We have seen bold attempts to defy rules result in costly ejections of homes.

 6 / How do I “set up” a Park Model Tiny Home?